What you need to know at a glance

 You can ask your national student finance service for a reassessment if:

-- you believe your household income will be 15% lower in the 2024/25 tax year
+- You believe your household income is now 15% lower than in the 2024/25 tax year

 This is a Current Year Income Assessment.
-It's based on your predicted household income for 2024/25 instead.
+It's based on your predicted household income for the current tax year instead.
 They'll use this to decide how much maintenance funding to give you.

 There are a few things to consider before asking for a Current Year Income Assessment.